dk14/wolfram-mega/docs/README.md

 Mega relies on Proof-Of-Work in order to assign identities to oracles.
 It models real-life aquisition of identity: through physical effort!*

->*as a demonstration of ability to act in a physical world!
+>*a demonstration of ability to act in a physical world!

 Oracle's reputation is managed as a set of verifiable reports of malleability.
 Traders also do some PoW (for spam-protection) in order to report malicious oracle.
 Oracle's credibility can be estimated from invers of a sum of PoW done on reports against it, or subjectively based on contents of reports ([Manifest](manifest.md)).